 W takes great pleasure in not killing off Gai Daigoji: his in-series death is averted, due to the episode where he gets Killed Off for Real and the following one where Ryoko Subaru and her squad is introduced being merged into the same scenario.
 While it appears he dies helping the crew of the Nadesico escape to Mars, he returns during the climatic battle over the ruins to save Akito Tenkawa from Hokushin, along with Tsukumo Shiratori, who missed his own death due to the fact that the changes to the Nadesico plot also changed whom Genichiro Tsukiyomi shot (ironically enough, it's Gai, which he still manages to survive).
 Finally, Gai collapses at the end of that scenario, apparently not fully recovered from his wounds, but he live through that, too.

-The Jovians were given the Gekiganger 3 discs by George Glenn, mostly as a joke to help keep their morale up.
+The Jovians were given the Gekiganger 3 discs by George Glenn.
+A mistake on his part, since he was planning on giving them data discs.
 Unfortunately, this winds up being the spark that ignites conflict between the Jovians and the Earth.

 The event in Tekkaman Blade II, the Black September of Prague, is omitted to fit the storyline.
 Because of this, Natasha's father and her estranged relations with him are basically Adapted Out and instead of being arrested and executed to stop the event, Noal lives through the whole series.
 Dead's motivation is also changed, now he's angry at Blade for not being quick enough to eliminate the Radams that they managed to rob him his humanity, so he joined the Radam for vengeance against Blade.